JackCossack/ERBOH.com-Nomic/game/Voting.md

 Proposals in voting:

-Kubby's proposal:
+Log's proposal:
-**Every time a player gains a resource from mining, they obtain 1 unit of said resource, additionally to any other benefits.
-The player can use said resources to craft various items granting them various benefits.
-The player can craft an item at any time, provided they have resources specified in the item's recipe.
-The list of craftable items can be found in CraftingRecipes.md file on the game's repository.** (while it's in voting, it's called CraftingRecipesProposal.md)
+**If a player is in a situation where it is impossible to move without going on a banned space, they are allowed to move on banned spaces for the bare minimum possible moves it takes to get onto a non-banned space.**
-Vote ends on 2019-08-04, on 9:10 AM Polish time.
+Vote ends on 2019-08-06, on 10:24 PM Polish time.
-Votes for: 1
+Votes for: 3
 Votes against: 0